antonio-elson/cadastro_lembretes_angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.14.

+Este é um sistema de lembretes utilizando uma api restful.
+- Neste sistema conseguimos cadastrar, editar, visualizar e excluir lembretes.
+- Sistema construido com Angular 8, Bootstrap 4, usando uma api externa no back-end para persistir os lembretes.

+This is a reminder system using a restful api.
+- In this system we can register, edit, view and delete reminders.
+- System built with Angular 8, Bootstrap 4, using an external backend api to persist the reminders.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.